 It's not just you anymore.
 Your whole family bears the consequences of your addiction, especially your children.

 They also learn that family and relationships are stressful, even dangerous.
 They will have a hard time trusting people and struggle with relationships throughout their life.
-They may even be drawn into dysfunctional relationships in the future in order to feel "normal" again.
+They may even enter into dysfunctional relationships in the future in order to feel "normal" again.

 What's worse is that children automatically trust their parents as authorities.
 They don't understand what you're going through.
 They'll think your unpredictable or destructive behavior is their fault.

-Children of addicted parents are often left alone for long periods of time while their parent is using or passed out.
+Children of addicted parents are often alone for long periods of time while their parent is using or passed out.
 They'll wonder why you leave them so often and think your neglect is a punishment for something they did.
-They are more likely to struggle with low self-esteem and feelings of worthlessness and are less likely to excel in school and life.
+They are more likely to struggle with low self-esteem, mental health disorders, and feelings of worthlessness and are less likely to excel in school and life.

 But their problems can even start before birth.
-Here are the different ways children of addicted parents are affected.
+Here are the different ways a parent's addiction can affect their children.

-It's widely known that drug or alcohol abuse during pregnancy has a high chance of causing:
+It's widely known that drug or alcohol abuse during pregnancy has various risk factors such as:

 Additionally, drug or alcohol abuse can often lead to malnutrition in pregnant mothers, which can also hinder the physical or mental development of the baby.

-Another prenatal way children of substance-addicted parents are affected is by genetics.
+Another substance-addicted parents affect their prenatal way children is by genetics.
 Even if both parents completely overcome their substance addiction before pregnancy, studies have shown that children are still more likely to abuse drugs or alcohol simply due to genetics.

 Overall, children of alcoholics or drug-addicted parents are 40-60% more likely to inherit substance abuse addiction.
 Children of alcoholics are 50-60% more likely to abuse alcohol later in life and children of illicit drug addicts are 45-79% more likely to abuse illicit drugs.